tenlevels/spruce/README.md

 ## RETROARCH

   - Do not adjust settings in retroarch unless you are familiar with it.
   Removing or changing settings may cause games or controls to not work correctly.
-Default settings are of Miyoo and will remove all the custom configuration done for spruce.
+"Default" settings are from Miyoo and will remove all the custom configuration that has been done for spruce.

 ## THEMES